Front Row L to R R.Solomon (Sec.) Anne McPhee (Pres.) Joceyln Clarkston (Tres.) Judith Hooper (V.Pres.)

 This in turn encourages parents to visit the gallery and no doubt would spread the word of our activities.

-Volunteers have offered their skills to potential artists some of whom,in turn,have become tutors.
+Volunteer tutors have offered their skills to potential artists some of whom,in turn,have become tutors.

 The Gallery opened in 1997 with a dedicated group of volunteers and the local council member at that time,Councillor Les Bryant, whose aim was to establish a Community Art Gallery in Inala for all people who were involved in arts and crafts, and to give them the opportunity to display their art in a more prominent gallery.
+Les was patron for the Inala Art Gallery for many years until 2018.

 The Gallery was involved in implementing and running a number of festivals, Asian cooking classes and other training courses for interested persons.
 Photography, dancing and music were very popular.
 Through successful grants we were able to purchase recording equipment..
 Two groups formed their own bands and they were able to produce their own cds.
 One group went on to achieve relative success.